 Golf Course Reviews

-by: Rick Baril
+by: Rick Baril – 2015

-I’ve been designing courses for more than 30 years.
-So, I appreciate the myriad of issues influencing the design and development of a golf course.
-This knowledge hampers my ability to write a golf course “review” – in the traditional sense; not knowing influences which actually shaped a project and the design, I find it illogical to judge the outcome.
-There are enough writers, comfortable with critiquing, scoring and judging the work of others, without any intimate knowledge about what it actually takes to accomplish the work.
+I’ve been designing courses for more than 35 years.
+So, I understand the myriad of issues which can influence the design and development of a golf course.
+It’s this knowledge which hampers my ability to write a golf course “review”.
+Without knowing all the issues and influences which actually shaped a project and the design, I find it illogical to judge the outcome.
+There are writers comfortable with critiquing and judging the work of others, often without understanding what it actually takes to navigate the entitlement process and accomplish the work.

-The angst of writing a review likely emanates from my “backward” approach.
-In golf, a writer tends to establish credentials by critiquing other peoples work.
-It’s a sad truth.
-We often, and erroneously, accept a writer is an expert in the subject they write about.
-Wouldn’t it be great if writers, reviewers and critics were obliged to work a reasonable amount of time in the field or profession they critique?
-After all, how can you judge a thing, if you don’t actually comprehend what is required to accomplish the work.
+I suppose my angst associated with writing a golf course review emanates from knowing all it takes to successfully deliver a golf course project.
+I sometimes think it would appropriate to require reviewers and critics to work a reasonable amount of time in the field or profession they critique?
+After all, how can you judge a thing, if you don’t actually comprehend what is required to accomplish the work?
 This would make reviews more meaningful.
 I suspect, it would also tend to make reviewers more equitable.

 Design Philosophy is not a static thing.
 It evolves over time.
 The longer a designer’s career, the more evolution occurs.

-When I see a golf course, I attempt to understand what it would have been like to produce.
-Inevitably, I see the course through “my eyes”; including my unique bias, aversions and preferences.
-Inevitably I find aspects to admire, and things which prompt questions.
+When I see a golf course, I attempt to imagine what hurdles it needed to overcome in order to be built.
+Ultimately, I understand I am seeing the course through “my eyes”; including my unique bias, aversions and preferences.
+I will find aspects to admire, and things which prompt questions.